semaphoreci/semaphore/docs/docs/reference/conditions-dsl.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

-The conditions syntax allows to use regular expressions to match different conditions and take actions.
+The conditions syntax allows the use of regular expressions to match different conditions and take actions.

 ## Overview